 - 4. Main Building Area.
 The main building area is the portion of the lot that is outside any required setback.
 Within the main building area, the maximum height for fences and walls is eight feet except walls that are necessary for noise attenuation may be higher based on the noise analysis. - C. Setback from Right of Way.
 Within the Valley Growth Boundary, fences, walls and hedges shall be set back a minimum of five feet from an adjacent right of way line.
-In areas with detached sidewalks the fence shall not be any closer than back of walk.
+In areas with detached sidewalks the fence shall not be any closer than back of the sidewalk.
 The area adjacent to the fence or wall shall be landscaped.
-Outside the Valley Growth Boundary, fences, walls, and hedges may be located at the property line so long as they are outside of any adjacent right of way or access easement and are not in conflict with a sight distance triangle of a road or driveway.
+Outside the Valley Growth Boundary, fences, walls, and hedges may be located at the property line so long as they are outside of any adjacent right of way or access easement and are not in conflict with a sight distance triangle of a road or driveway. - C.D.
+Fences within the Right of Way.
+Fences are prohibited within the County Right of Way.
+The Public Works Department reserves the right to remove any fences placed within the county Right of Way.